Aaron88888/elk-project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the applications and system infrastructure.

 -What does Filebeat watch for?
-Filebeat monitors the log files or locations that I specify.
+Filebeat monitors the log files or locations that I specify, which is web-1 and web-2.

 -What does Metricbeat record?
 Metricbeat collect metrics from the operating system and from services running on the server.